 You're listening to the Sean Hannity Radio Program.

-This is Rich Higgins filling in for Sean while he's on vacation, co-hosting here with Philip Haney, founding member at the Department of Homeland Security, author of the new book, See Something Say Nothing.
+This is Rich Higgins filling in for Sean while he's on vacation, co-hosting here with Philip Haney, founding member at the Department of Homeland Security, author of the new book, See Something, Say Nothing.

-He is here providing uh protection for me.
+He is here providing protection for me.

-He's my he's my bodyguard today.
+He's my bodyguard today.

-My bike's back.
+My mic's back.

 It went off there for me on a second.